defgsus/nn-experiments/docs/logs/selcopy2.md

 - Quick takeaway: **Put also some easy examples in the training set!**

 The curves suggest, however, that training has not yet converged.
-There are sure a few more permille to squeeze out.
+There are sure a few more per-mille to squeeze out.

 This is a good point of origin for further experimentation.